 However, with awesome mods come different shipping costs.
 Do you want to get your improved car to a show?
 Maybe you just want it transported across the country?
-Whatever the case, there are a few things to know about shipping modified vehicles.
-Today we will look exactly into that!
+Whatever the case, there are a few things to know about shipping modified cars.
+Let’s explore how it works.

-Auto transport costs can vary widely based on different factors.
+Auto transport costs vary based on different factors.
 This is why it is important to understand which types of vehicle tuning and modifications can have an effect on the price.

 – The first major mod type has to do with changes to the size and weight of the vehicle.
 Think oversized bumpers, wider tires, huge spoilers, and the like.

-- The second type is a bit more subtle, but crucial nonetheless.
-These are mods that render the vehicle difficult to load on a regular car carrier.
+– The second type is a bit more subtle, but crucial nonetheless.
+These are mods that make the vehicle difficult to load on a regular car carrier.
 We will talk more about each of these further in the article.

 Some modifications are heavy and increase the weight of the vehicle substantially.
 For example, heavy-duty bumpers with wrenches are made of metal and weigh a lot.
 But even if the bumpers are lighter, a set of them, along with a heavy spoiler could also render the vehicle heavier.
 Since heavier cars require more power (i.e. gas) to get transported, it has to be reflected in the shipping costs.

 How does the size of the vehicle affect the shipping cost?